 If you’d asked me what caused us to be potentially stranded, I’d say “time warp”.
 But as that answer requires a bit of an explanation, let me start from the beginning.

-We couldn’t let our visit to Copacabana pass by without giving ourselves at least a day to explore the stunningly beautiful Isla del Sol, so we booked ourselves a couple of return tickets to the island with Andes Amazonia.
+We couldn’t let our visit to Copacabana pass by without giving ourselves at least a day to explore the stunningly beautiful Isla del Sol, Bolivia.
+So we booked ourselves a couple of return tickets to the island with Andes Amazonia.
 The boat left Copacabana early in the morning, giving us a full day to explore the northern and southern ends of the Isla del Sol, which – according to the majority of articles we read beforehand – should have been ample time to take in all the major sights.

 Isla del Sol is a rocky, hilly island whose terrain is harsh, with little vegetation cover.
 Despite its size (70 square kilometres) there are no motor vehicles or paved roads.
 But there are a lot of ruins, dating back to the 15th century – the most significant of which are Titi Qala, Chinkana, Q’asa Pata and Pillkukayna.
 The island of the sun is also important historically and religiously, because the Incas believe that it’s the birthplace of their revered Sun God.